-The art program is designed to provide students with an opportunity to work toward reaching their full potential by engaging them in experiences which will impact knowledge, develop skills, and stimulate life long visual and other sensory awareness and appreciation.
+The art program is designed to provide students with an opportunity to work toward reaching their full potential by engaging them in experiences that will impact knowledge, develop skills, and stimulate lifelong visual and other sensory awareness and appreciation.

-The music program will provide for all students a variety of musical experiences to develop music literacy, promote aesthetic growth and establish a basis for a life long appreciation of music.
+The music program will provide all students with a variety of musical experiences to develop music literacy, promote aesthetic growth and establish a basis for a lifelong appreciation of music.

 Fine Arts Philosophy

 We believe education in the arts is for all students at all ages.

 We believe the arts can be integrated into all subject areas.

 We believe effective arts education needs to: